 Serve with Spaghetti and freshly grated romano-parmesan mix and garlic bread.

-The owner, Joe, likes to pound them.
+The Frigo’s owner, Joe, liked to pound the cutlets.
 I prefer them unpounded.
-It’s an ongoing battle, but I usually win.
+It was an ongoing battle, but I usually won.
+A little thicker, a little moister.

+So, cutlets should be like 1/4″ thick.
 In a very large skillet, brown cutlets in olive oil, both sides, quickly and in stages so not touching.
+Place cutlets on a plate as they are done browning.